reiver/article-20250227/README.md

 That the alternative is worse.

 That with an alternative to this, that would ##### the _the cure would be worse than the "disease"_.

 ...

+## What is Decentralization

+...

+escape

+...

+vote with your feet

+...